-The formal process provides a pair oftwo methods to resolve conflict in the workplace. involving forms and These formal processes include designated steps to enter, document, and close the process, and usually involves an opportunity for disputing parties to present the case for review by themselves or others involved in the process.
-The formal dispute resolution process provides two options: for a full-time employee:
+The formal process provides two methods to resolve conflict in the workplace.
+These formal processes include designated steps to enter, document, and close the process, and usually involves an opportunity for disputing parties to present the case for review by themselves or others involved in the process.
+The formal dispute resolution process provides two options:

-- D.A.
-Facilitative Mediation This approach manages the dispute beyond informal interpersonal discussions and facilitated conversations and provides additional opportunities to find mutually agreeable solutions. - E.B.
-Grievance The grievance process provides for the review of is where a panel of College representatives reviews the circumstances of a given situation and renders a recommendation by a committee of trained College representatives.
-This approach may be necessary to address some disputes that have not been successfully resolved in other dispute resolution processes. - IV.
+- A. Mediation This approach manages the dispute beyond informal interpersonal discussions and facilitated conversations and provides additional opportunities to find mutually agreeable solutions. - B. Grievance The grievance process provides for the review of circumstances of a given situation and renders a recommendation by a committee of trained College representatives.
+This approach may be necessary to address disputes that have not been successfully resolved in other dispute resolution processes. - IV.
 Grievances, complaints, and appeals that can be presented, pursued, and reviewed under a more specific policy or procedure provided by the District Board of Trustees will not be presented or processed under this policy.
-It is the purpose of this policy to secure, at the earliest possible level, solutions to alleged disputes through procedures that allow such employees to present them free from coercion, interference, restraint, discrimination, or reprisal and by which personnel are afforded adequate opportunity to resolve such disputes.
-In addition, no retaliation of any kind will be made by the College or those engaging in any of the processes due to participation in any of the dispute resolution processes.
-Please note that Eemployees who choose to use participate in any dispute resolution processes (informal or formal) are expected to continue to follow the reasonable directions of their supervisor before, during, and after the conclusion of the process. - HI.
+It is the purpose of this policy to secure, at the earliest possible level, solutions to alleged disputes through procedures that allow such employees to present them free from coercion, interference, restraint, discrimination, or teprisal and by which personnel are afforded adequate opportunity to resolve such disputes.
+Employees who participate in any dispute resolution processes (informal or formal) are expected to continue to follow the reasonable directions of their supervisor before, during, and after the conclusion of the process.

 Retaliation against an employee because they engaged in good faith any of the employee dispute resolution processes is prohibited.
 Any report of retaliation should be made to an Organizational Development and Human Resources (ODHR) representative from a Regional Solution Center or Equal Opportunity and Employee Relations (EO/ER) for further evaluation and action as deemed necessary.